priyanshusinghbohra22-pixel/iot-summer-school-2026/week3/DHT11/README.md

 This project implements an Environmental Monitoring Station using an ESP32 and a DHT22 sensor.
 The system continuously measures temperature and humidity, converts temperature values from Celsius to Fahrenheit, and provides visual alerts using LEDs when environmental conditions exceed predefined thresholds.

+-## Libraries Used

+- DHT sensor library for ESPx v1.18.0

 ## Features

 * Temperature measurement in Celsius (°C)